 As you make your choices, the results unfold with a text play-by-play description and animated ball graphics, accompanied by the crack of the bat, the roar of the crowd, and other sound effects.
 Tens of thousands of individual text lines present the game like a radio broadcast, complete with rare moments that pop up, such as the hidden ball trick.

-You can opt for a 2D photo of your stadium, with 2D ball flight, or a 3D ballpark that has 3D ball flight, so you can watch home runs soar through the air and screaming singles shoot through the infield.
+You can opt for a 2D photo of your stadium, with 2D ball flight, or a 3D ballpark that has 3D ball flight and player movement, so you can watch your players perform on the field visualized by animated 3D symbols.

 OOTP immerses you in an ever-evolving baseball world.
 The game generates a wide variety of news articles and communications on the fly, so expect to hear about it when that slugger pounds four homers in a game, or when you shut out your opponent.
 You can even write your own game recaps and articles that are stored in the league history!